lhao03/lhao03.github.io/content/blog/papers/_index.md

 - Why Computer Science Doesn't Matter
 - Folk Pedagogy and the Geek Gene: Geekiness Quotient
 - Developing Behavioral Concepts of Higher-Order Functions
-- Every Walk’s a Hit: Making Page Walks Single-Access Cache Hits"
+- Every Walk’s a Hit: Making Page Walks Single-Access Cache Hits `[Write up TODO]`
-- Fairness and Abstraction in Sociotechnical Systems
+- Fairness and Abstraction in Sociotechnical Systems `[Write up TODO]`
-- Street-Level Algorithms: A Theory at the Gaps Between Policy and Decisions )}}
+- Street-Level Algorithms: A Theory at the Gaps Between Policy and Decisions `[Write up TODO]`" )}}

+Below you can read my sporadic and simple thoughts on papers and books by great people!